-Up Close Hollywood Road
+Up Close Hollywood Road II

 Curated by Hilda Chan and Iven Cheung, “Up Close – Hollywood Road” is a group exhibition that uses contemporary art as a means to intervene the everyday environment and operation of antique shops, thereby creating a dialogue between history and modern times as well as art and traditional craft.
 The participating artists of the show have different takes on collecting antiques and approach it from their own points of view.
 Two renowned local artists, Lam Tung Pang and Lau Hok Shing, have produced site-specific works for Hon Ming Gallery.